taovalue/R-Custom-Function/README.md

       raw ratios < (new_mean - 3*new_stdev), then replace it with new_mean - 3*new_stdev
 	5. Iteration = Iteration + 1;
 	6. Repeat steps 2 to 5.
 End process at 2.1 or until Iteration = 4, whichever is earliest.

+## NoNeg.r
+This function checks all values and transform all negative values to 0.
+This is useful when certain derived fundemental finanical metrics (e.g. sales, receivables) are negative due to missed reporting or restatements.
+They should be treated as 0 in certain aggregation.

+#### Parameters:
+	data 	- vector for NoNeg; data frame for NoNeg.df

+### Algorithm:
+	simply check whether value is negative, if so change it o 0, otherwise leave the original value